 Software engineers find it difficult to interpret specifications in large part because natural language can be ambiguous.
-Unfortunately, such ambiguity is not rare; the errata alone for RFCs over the years highlight numerous ambiguities and the problems they have caused [17, 33, 68, 78].
-Ambiguity has resulted in buggy implementations, security vulnerabilities, and has necessitated expensive and time-consuming software engineering processes, like interoperability bake-offs [32, 71].
+Unfortunately, such ambiguity is not rare; the errata alone for RFCs over the years highlight numerous ambiguities and the problems they have caused [16, 32, 66, 75].
+Ambiguity has resulted in buggy implementations, security vulnerabilities, and expensive and time-consuming software engineering processes, like interoperability bake-offs [31, 68].

-To address this, one line of research has sought formal specification of programs and protocols (§8), which would enable verifying specification correctness and, potentially, enable automated code generation [13].
-However, formal specifications are cumbersome and thus have not been adopted in practice; to date, protocols are specified in natural language.
-1
+To address this, one line of research has sought formal specification of programs and protocols (§8), which would enable verifying spec correctness and, potentially, enable automated code generation [12].
+However, formal specs are cumbersome and thus have not been adopted in practice; to date, protocols are specified in natural language.1

 In this paper, we apply NLP to semi-automated generation of protocol implementations from RFCs.
 Our main challenge is to understand the semantics of a specification.
-This task, semantic parsing, has advanced in recent years with parsing tools such as CCG [5].
+This task, semantic parsing, has advanced in recent years with parsing tools such as CCG [4].
 Such tools describe natural language with a lexicon and yield a semantic interpretation for each sentence.
 Because they are trained on generic prose, they cannot be expected to work out of the box for idiomatic network protocol specifications, which contain embedded syntactic cues (e.g., structured descriptions of fields), incomplete sentences, and implicit context from neighboring text or other protocols.
 More importantly, the richness of natural language will likely always lead to ambiguity, so we do not expect fully-automated NLP-based systems (§2).

 Contributions.
-In this paper, we describe SAGE, a semi-automated approach to protocol analysis and code generation from natural-language specifications.
-SAGE reads the natural-language protocol specification (e.g., an RFC or Internet Draft) and marks sentences (a) for which it cannot generate unique semantic interpretations or (b) which fail on the protocol's unit tests (SAGE uses test-driven development).
+In this paper, we describe sage, a semi-automated approach to protocol generation from natural language. sage is iterative: it reads RFC text and marks sentences (a) for which it cannot generate unique semantic interpretations or (b) which fail on the protocol's unit tests (sage uses test-driven development).
 The former sentences are likely semantically ambiguous whereas the latter represent under-specified behaviors.
-In either case, the user (e.g., the author of the specification) can then revise the sentences and re-run sage until the resulting RFC can cleanly be turned into code.
-SAGE can be used at various stages
+In either case, the spec author can then revise the sentences (perhaps several times), until the resulting RFC can cleanly be turned into code.